 How Graco Compares

 Graco Extend2Fit Convertible Car Seat

-- For rear-facing infants from 4-50 Pound. and forward-facing toddlers from 22-65 Pound
+- For rear facing infants from 4 to 50 Pound; and forward-facing toddlers from 22 to 65 Pound

 Where the Evenflo Triumph LX is bulky and large, Graco Extend2Fit is compact.
 However, you can use the Graco model in the rear-facing position longer.
 Graco’s rear-facing option allows use on kids from 4 to 50 lbs, whereas most models can only be used in the rear-facing setting until 22 lbs.
 Then, you must move the seat into the front position.
 All models will allow a forward-facing weight of up to 65 lbs.